Overview of the Alexandria Electoral System

 The Code of Virginia, Title 24.2, Chapter 1, Article 3, provides that the majority of the Judges of the Circuit Court appoint the three members of the Electoral Board, who serve staggered three-year terms beginning March 1.
 Two members must be of the political party of the Governor and one of the other major party.
 Article II, Section 8, of the Constitution provides that the Electoral Board appoint the Officers of Election and the Registrar.

 The Constitution and the Code of Virginia specify the duties of the Electoral Board.
-The Board must hold public meetings during the first week of February and March.
-It must also supervise registrations and elections; certify elections; appoint the officers of election and the registrar; prepare a budget and submit it to the City; manage the records of the Board; train officers of election; certify candidates for elective office; and recommend election districts and polling places to City Council
+The Board must hold public meetings during the first week of February and at least once during the month of March.
+The Board must also supervise registrations and elections; certify elections; appoint the officers of election and the registrar; prepare a budget and submit it to the City; manage the records of the Board; train officers of election; certify candidates for elective office; and recommend election districts and polling places to City Council.

 The Alexandria Electoral Board created the position of Elections Administrator, which is unique in Virginia.
 Its duties are to manage the election operations of the City; oversee the security, maintenance and repair of voting equipment, and transport it to and from voting precincts; program voting equipment to insure a totally accurate recording and accounting of votes; arrange for the use of public and private facilities as polling places; arrange for the printing of ballots; supervise mailing and securing of absentee ballots; contact election officials to staff the polls; provide instructions on the operation of voting equipment; and coordinate candidates' filing of campaign contribution and expense reports.